River Tone: Profits

 The 1699 act of parliament had stipulated that the Conservators could receive dividends of six per cent on the money they had invested into the undertaking, until the capital was repaid, and that after that the tolls were to be reduced, while profits were to be used for "the benefit and advantage of the poor of Taunton", particularly by the building of hospitals.
 Local landowners complained about rights of access across their land and increased flooding in a petition of 1707, however in 1708 another act was passed to allow the completion of the navigation to Taunton.

 Because the receipts were initially insufficient to cover the six per cent dividend on the £5,697 that the Conservators had invested, they added the difference to the capital, so that the debt steadily increased.
 This state of affairs was challenged in 1735, when it was decreed that the original capital had been repaid, and the poor should now benefit, but the decision was overturned in 1738 on appeal.

 Profits for the undertaking showed a steady rise, due in part to the low maintenance costs of the river.
 Income from tolls rose from £321 in 1712 to £1,137 by 1802.
 By this time, traffic consisted of about 11,500 tons of coal carried from Bridgwater upstream out of a total tonnage of 14,000 tons.
 Dividends for 1797 were 11.5%, but the capital debt had risen to £85,466 by 1800, when the auditors refused to examine the accounts, because the likelihood of the poor ever benefitting from the navigation was receding.
 After much negotiation, the capital debt was reduced to £13,000.
-An act of parliament dated 14 July 1804 enshrined this position, and ensured that interest was limited to six percent, with profits being used to reduce the debt.
+The River Tone Navigation Act 1804 (44 Geo.
+3. c. lxxxiii) enshrined this position, and ensured that interest was limited to six percent, with profits being used to reduce the debt.
 By 1828, the amount owing had reduced to £4,426.